Picture

 Back

-The Austrian Chamber of Labour (AK EUROPA), the Austrian trade union vida and the European Transport Workers' Federation (ETF) cordially invite you to the joint event "Railway liberalisation.
+The Austrian Chamber of Labour (AK EUROPA), the Austrian trade union vida and the European Transport Workers' Federation (ETF) jointly organised the event "Railway liberalisation.
 Lessons learned".

 Date Monday, 8th April 2024, 18:30